muammar/muammar.github.io.old/content/authors/admin/_index.md

-He has published more than ten papers, given presentations at international conferences, and developed the ML4Chem machine learning package, a module for the Molpro quantum-chemistry package, and the atomistic machine-learning package (Amp).
+He has published more than ten papers, given presentations at international conferences, and developed the ML4Chem machine learning package, a module for the MOLPRO quantum-chemistry package, and the atomistic machine-learning package (Amp).
 Additionally, he has participated in the free software community and is a Debian Linux developer.